vimoutliner/vimoutliner/doc/vo_readme.txt

             Napkins
             Trash Containers
 <

-2. Add the check boxes
+2. Add the check boxes.

 This can be done by visually selecting them and typing ,,cb.
 When done, you should see this:
 >
     [_] Barbeque
         [_] Guests